-Step 6 - Deposits & Paying For Treatment
+Step 6 - Financing Treatment

-Step 7 - Admit to treatment
+Step 7 - Admission Into Treatment

 Asking The Right Questions

-Thanks for reading our free guide.
+Thanks for reading our guide.

 Even if you need transport arranged to get here, we can probably help with that too.

-Our admissions team are ready to help.
+Our admissions team are ready to listen to your needs.

-Our medical team are ready to help you detox, comfortably.
+Our medical team can assist you to detox, safely, and comfortably.